jimthoburn/how-to/README.md

-how-to
+How to make a page for the Web
 ======

-How to make a page for the Web
+Instructions and example HTML, CSS, and JavaScript for making a new Web page.